 > What happens when the Trustees who are all volunteers and have key expertise want to move on?

-Within the Salisbury Plain Academies all Members and all but one of the Trustees must be volunteers.
+Within the Salisbury Plain Academies all Members and all of the Trustees are volunteers.
 An important expectation, reviewed by the Regional Schools Commissioner (RSC), and one that the Salisbury Plain Academies is committed to, is ensuring that there is succession planning across all levels of leadership in the MAT.
 The steering group has agreed a set of skills that it is looking to ensure is secured initially and then maintained across the Members and Trustee Boards.
 The founding Members and Trustees have been selected from both within the existing school governing bodies and Avon Valley College Trust for their skills and to give continuity from the four schools, with the addition of experienced charity trustees and business expertise to create the right set of skills across the boards.
 The Members and Trustees profiles and skills that we have brought together has been approved by the DfE, RSC and Diocese.
-A commitment has been made to the RSC about the plans to ensure strong succession planning in the MAT for both governance and operational leadership and the steering group has agreed a succession plan for the new Chair and the Vice Chair.
+A commitment has been made to the RSC about the plans to ensure strong succession planning in the MAT for both governance and operational leadership.
 The Members and Trustees will ensure new Members and Trustees are appointed when required through a fair and open process and in a timely manner to facilitate transition.
-The steering group will be looking at the terms of office for Members and Trustees as part of the legal work during conversion and will aim to stagger this.
-Whilst the Trustees are the accountable board for the MAT, we are now developing the Board committee structure and would anticipate that some governors from the existing school governing bodies will move to the Academy Advisory Boards and, where they have the skills, experience, capacity and interest to be involved at a ‘cross MAT’ level, may be involved in central committees.
+Whilst the Trustees are the accountable board for the MAT, a Board committee structure has also been developed.
+Some governors from the existing school governing bodies will move to the Academy Advisory Boards and, where they have the skills, experience, capacity and interest to be involved at a ‘cross MAT’ level, may be involved in central committees.
 This adds to the skills across the MAT.